 Resistance training is also known as strength training makes the body more sensitive to insulin and it can also help lower blood sugar.
 In addition, it builds and maintains strong bones and muscles, and reduces the risk of bone fractures and osteoporosis.

-You should know that the more muscle you have that means the more calories to burn even while you rest.
-The key to having an independent lifestyle as you age is to prevent muscle loss by resistance training.
+The more muscle we have that means the more calories to burn even while we rest.
+The key to having an independent lifestyle as we age is to prevent muscle loss by resistance training.

-According to one study mix or resistance and aerobic exercise is the best for individuals with type 2 diabetes.
+According to one study mix of resistance and aerobic exercise is the best for individuals with type 2 diabetes.

 What about you?
 Have you discovered some kinds of exercise to be less or more beneficial when it comes to your health?
 What is your favorite kind of exercise?